cose-spec/wg-charter/draft-charter.md

 ## Milestones

-* April 2015: Submit COSE specification as a WG item
+* WG formation date + 1 month: Submit COSE specification as a WG item

-* April 2015: Submit COSE constrained-appropriate algorithms as a WG item
+* WG formation date + 1 month: Submit COSE constrained-appropriate algorithms as a WG item

-* June 2015: Submit COSE specification to the IESG, for publication as a Proposed Standard
+* WG formation date + 6 months: Submit COSE specification to the IESG, for publication as a Proposed Standard

-* July 2015: Submit COSE constrained-appropriate algorithms to the IESG, for publication as a Proposed Standard
+* WG formation date + 6 months: Submit COSE constrained-appropriate algorithms to the IESG, for publication as a Proposed Standard